g19fanatic/HiveSCM/README.md

 - `pip install -r requirements.txt`
 - `source virt/scripts/activate'`

-## Building the pyinstaller exe for distribution
-`pyinstall --onefile -n HiveSCM app.py`

-## Distribution
-Copy the `dist` folder contents into any repo you want tracked.

-It should contain everything necessary to get going.

 ## Contributing
 - File an issue for any features/bugs
 - Fork the repo